gandrys/yocto-tools/README.md

    - User can copy this file and modify it
    - In order to rebuild image with same name of dockerfile
      old image have to be removed from docker

+**Note.:
+Sudo password inside all containers is stored in following file in container:
+/userpassword**